diev/Mailer/README.md

 ## Make
 Just compile with your target .NET (2.0, 3.5, 4.0+) on your Windows by its bundled C# compiler:
 ```
-C:\Windows\Microsoft.NET\Framework\...\scs.exe Mailer.cs
+C:\Windows\Microsoft.NET\Framework\...\scs.exe /out:Mailer.exe /recurse:*.cs
 ```

-Use enclosed simple *compile.cmd* with preset paths for these .NET.
+Use enclosed simple *make.cmd* with preset paths for these .NET.
+Of course you can use MSBuild itself.

 ## Usage
 Run without arguments (or with '?' in any place) to get help.